BriceChivu/starter-academic/content/home/experience.md

     description: |2-
         Jobscope:

-        * Assisted Machine Learning team in developing Natural Language Processing (NLP) solutions
+        * Assisted Machine Learning team in cleaning, transforming and validating more than 1TB of clients data
-        * Collected and analyzed data through Data Mining and ETL
+        * Used Python and Scikit-learn on a daily basis
+        * Taught 2 interns on Python and ETL flow for handling dataframes

   - title: Augmented Reality Engineer Intern